inbravo/aws-feature-set/README.md

 - Further discount if upfront payment
 - Spot pricing : When bid price is higher than Spot price, then you can provision it.
 When it goes lower, instance is terminated
 - **If AWS terminates instance, you are not charged for partial hour.
 If you terminate, you will be charged for the hour**
-- Applications that are feasible only at very low compute prices.
-E.g. pharma simulations
+- Applications that are feasible only at very low compute prices. e.g. pharma simulations
 - Applications with urgent computing capacity
-- Dedicated physical machines – pay by hour.
+- Dedicated physical machines.
+Pay by hour
 - Massive discount for reserved instances over a long period of time – upto 70% for 3 years
 - Useful for regulatory requirements
 - Certain licensing agreements prevent usage on virtual machine / multi-tenancy deployments